damianhakert/damianhakert.github.io/source/_posts/2015-08-13-towards-a-production-quality-open-source-git-lfs-server.markdown

 At GitLab we would love to be compatible with Git Large File Support (LFS).
 We plan to base our implementation on a reference implementation that is currently not in a production ready state.
 But we hope that over time we can get to production level support.
-What follows is some background how why we are taking this path instead of reusing an existing solution.
+What follows is some background how and why we are taking this path instead of reusing an existing solution.

 <!-- more -->